SUNY Canton OnLine

 (Junior and Senior Years)

-The Advanced Course places increased emphasis on tactical, technical and leadership skills to prepare students for position of responsibility at a six-week Advance Training Camp, normally held the summer between the junior and senior years, where cadets are paid at the rate of one-half a second lieutenant's pay.
-The final year is spent on topics in military officership, and gives the students the opportunity to hold corps leadership positions.
+The Advanced Course places increased emphasis on tactical, technical and leadership skills to prepare students for position of responsibility at a four-week Advance Training Camp, normally held the summer between the junior and senior years.
+This culminating training event evaluates the leadership potential and helps rank the Cadets.
+The final year is spent on topics in military officership, and gives the students the opportunity to plan and execute the programs training, while coaching and mentoring the underclassmen in preparation for their positions as Second Lieutenants when they graduate.

 Scholarships